royamoussapour/royamoussapour.github.io/pages/about.md

 Before, I was on contract at <a href="https://www.bloomworks.com" target="_blank">Bloom Works</a>, a public interest design firm, and at <a href="http://lumenlearning.com/">Lumen Learning</a>, an educational technology company.
 In between, I worked in strategy consulting at <a href="https://www.kaiserassociates.com" target="_blank">Kaiser Associates</a>.

+If you'd like a copy of my current resume, you can access it <a href="https://drive.google.com/file/d/1rn7ejIXiw-b7TTsC161X2po1ljSlw5mT/view?usp=sharing" target="_blank">here</a>.

 ## **Skills and Interests**